 Leave it to a windy day to up the anxiety level — especially if you're wearing a dress or skirt.
-Even Catherine, Duchess of Cambridge (aka the former Kate Middleton) has found herself upwind, nearly causing Marilyn Monroe flyaway moments at airports and charity events (or particularly windy royal weddings).
+Even Catherine, Duchess of Cambridge, has found herself upwind, nearly causing Marilyn Monroe flyaway moments at airports and charity events (or particularly windy royal weddings).

-While we're not quite as high profile as a duchess, it can still be a nuisance to be on skirt patrol every time we're outdoors.
+While we're not quite as high profile as the former Kate Middleton, it can still be a nuisance to be on skirt patrol every time we're outdoors.

 What you'll need:

 - Coins (nickels for heavier fabrics, dimes or pennies for thinner threads)

 1. Choose nickels or dimes depending on the weight of your fabric.
 Silks and cottons are best weighed down by lighter dimes whereas thicker linens and tweeds require weightier nickels.

 2. Center the coin on the seam of the hemline.
 The thickness of the seam helps camouflage the coin.

 3. Adhere the coin with fashion tape, following the line of the seam.
 If you're in a bind, Scotch tape works, too.

 4. Add three or four more coins to balance the hemline of a dress or skirt.
 Two should be enough for each cuff of wide-leg pants.